Case ID: #4811 Log Date: FEB 2025

 Troubleshooting Cubase 14 – Part 2

-I recieved the above message from an existing client and we arranged a time to connect for a remote support session.
-Before the session I sent my client a link to a past post detailing my previous experiences dealing with Cubase 14:
+I received the above message from an existing client and we arranged a time to connect for a remote support session.
+Before the session, I sent my client a link to a past post detailing my previous experiences dealing with Cubase 14:

-Once I was remotely viewing my client’s desktop I asked him to open Cubase and show me how it was running.
-We had a look at one of his larger projects and could see CPU spikes occuring.
+Once I was remotely viewing my client’s desktop, I asked him to open Cubase and show me how it was running.
+We had a look at one of his larger projects and could see CPU spikes occurring.

 VST Compatibility

-I could see my client was using a large number of VST 2 plug-ins in his project.
+I could see my client was using many VST 2 plug-ins in his project.
 I recommended that he update as many as he could to VST 3 versions.
 This should improve how the plug-ins interact with Cubase’s updated audio engine and ASIO guard feature.

-I could see my client was using numberous instances of Kontakt 5 in this project.
+I could see my client was using numerous instances of Kontakt 5 in this project.
 I recommended that he update to Kontakt version 8 and then manually swap out all his instances of Kontakt in the project from version 5 to version 8.
-Kontakt has had a large number of changes between versions 5 and 8 which improve its stability and performance with modern DAWs including Cubase 14.
+Kontakt has had many changes between versions 5 and 8 which improve its stability and performance with modern DAWs including Cubase 14.

 ASIO Guard